How to End Your Mortgage PMI Payments Immediately?

 Whether you are paying PMI every month or as part of a lump sum, it’s not fun.
 However, you should be aware not to make your financial situation worse by trying too hard to get rid of PMI.
 Many financial experts will agree that it’s important to have some liquidity in case of an emergency.
 You don’t want to tap into your retirement funds or savings to reach that 20% equity mark.
 Speak with a financial advisor to make sure you are on the right track to reach it instead of tapping into savings.

 As long as you aren’t taking on an FHA loan, you won’t be married to PMI.
 You are able to drop it once you get that 20% in equity.
-This mean you may only be paying for a few years, depending on how fast your home appreciates.
+This means you may only be paying for a few years, depending on how fast your home appreciates.
 Don’t feel the need to use every last bit of your cash to make a bigger down payment that avoids PMI.
 You don’t want to be left in a situation that doesn’t provide you with financial flexibility, especially as you move into a new home.

 Requirements to Cancel PMI

-No matter how you are cancelling your PMI, there will be different requirements.
+No matter how you are canceling your PMI, there will be different requirements.
 Any PMI cancellation must be done in writing.
-You need to have good payment history and be current on your payments.
+You need to have a good payment history and be current on your payments.
 You will need to make sure that you don’t have any liens on the home and have to prove this.
 For example, you can’t have a home equity line of credit.
 An appraisal can be helpful to demonstrate that the loan balance isn’t too high compared to the home’s current value.

 How Does Mortgage Insurance Work?